Charlotte Separation Agreement Attorney

 BREACH OF CONTRACT

 A Separation Agreement is an enforceable contract; however, its enforcement mechanisms differ from a court decision and court order.
 The most common recourse if your spouse violates the Separation Agreement is to file a lawsuit for breach of contract and request the court order he or she to specifically perform as provided in the Separation Agreement.
-In many cases, this court process can take months, if not a year or more before resolution.
+In many cases, this court process can take months, if not a year or more before resolution, making all the more important to have an attorney assist you.

 CONTACT US TODAY FOR HELP DRAFTING AN AGREEMENT